 Generally, it is in the best interest of the organization to draft a formal resolution if the matter is one of importance in order to ensure that the wishes of the board are carried out.

 The secretary of the meeting typically drafts resolutions.
-Key resolutions are typically drafted in advance of the meeting in order clarify the subject matter and facilitate discussion.
+Key resolutions are typically drafted in advance of the meeting in order to clarify the subject matter and facilitate discussion.
 Often a draft of the resolution is given to the officer who originated the proposition to ensure the resolution reflects the wishes of those who proposed it.

-One exception is resolutions which involve legal technicalities; these resolutions are generally drafted or reviewed by legal counsel.
+One exception is resolutions that involve legal technicalities; these resolutions are generally drafted or reviewed by legal counsel.
 It is also common practice to provide a copy of the resolution to the chairman or president of the organization prior to the meeting so for review.
 In cases where new topics are brought up in a meeting and no resolution has been drafted, it is acceptable for the secretary to immediately write out the resolution in full and submit it to the chairman for approval, or write out the resolution after the meeting.

 When recording a resolution in the minutes, the exact wording of the resolution, the names of proposers and seconders, and the names of those voting in favor of or contrary to the resolution should be recorded.

-C. Consent Resolution.
 A consent resolution is a written action without a meeting that is signed by all directors.
 It is not effective unless all the directors unanimously agree to the action and sign it.
 Some states, including Arizona, permit electronic signatures making it possible to conduct business via electronic mail so long as the resolutions are signed by each and every director.
 The consent resolution can also provide for signatures to be made in counterparts so that the directors don’t have to coordinate signing the same piece of paper.
 If counterpart signatures are permitted, the various signature pages can simply be attached to the consent resolution.